Skip to main content

 Prescribers must consider carefully the use of unlicensed medicines and only use this form of therapy when the benefits outweigh the risks.

-Prescribers must obtain consent to treatment and inform the patient of the medicines license status.
+Prescribers must obtain consent to treatment and inform the patient of the medicines licence status.
 The patient must also be informed that the effects of an unlicensed product will be less well understood than those of a licensed product.

 Prescribers must inform their medical colleagues (especially general practitioners) of the medicine’s licence status prior to any transfer of the patient.